 - Universal Design for Learning (UDL)

-Equity in Education and Technology
+Access to Education and Technology

 Technology continues to evolve modern learning, breaking down traditional educational barriers.
 Learning management systems and other digital tools allow students to access academic resources when they need them.
 With Canvas, educators can tailor their courses, adding the tools and resources that would best support their students.